On n'enferme pas les oiseaux: Background and release

-Following the contest, Pravi continued to work with Élodie Filleul and Jérémie Arcache on her debut full-length album, continuing to write with Chung, Igit and Poe, who co-wrote "Voilà", as well as Vincha and Arcache.
+Following the contest, Pravi continued to work with Elodie Filleu and Jérémie Arcache on her debut full-length album, continuing to write with Igit and Poe, who co-wrote "Voilà", as well as Vincha and Arcache.
 Two further music videos were released after "Voilà", to create a triptych of videos before the album's release; "Le jour se lève" and "L'homme et l'oiseau".
 The album was released on 27 August 2021 on CD and digital download, and 8 October 2021 on vinyl.

 Critical reception

 The album was met with critical acclaim upon release.
 Jeremy Williams-Chalmers of The Yorkshire Times highlighted its distinct sound, concluding that the record "is a stunning collection that showcases an artist comfortable in her own skin and ready to explore many musical terrains."
 Martin Leitch in a Gigwise vinyl review of the album praised Pravi's songwriting and lyricism, adding that "On n'enferme pas les oiseaux boasts the compulsive immediacy of all the best pop, whilst managing in the same breath to command a certain distinguished subtlety that sets Pravi out as an artist with a clear creative vision."